 Embrace the opportunity to showcase your business with a tour for junior and senior high school students from Bedford County.
 It is our hope that this program will help students become aware of the level of sophistication and the diversity of jobs in this region.
 To schedule a student tour, please contact the Office of Economic Development at (540) 587-5670.

 Bedford County Public Schools (BCPS) Career Internship Program

 High school seniors develop leadership skills as they prepare for success in college and career fields through the BCPS Career Internship course.
 Students receive workplace readiness instruction through an instructor and participate in a three-hour per week internship at a local business aligned with their career interests.
 Participating students have the opportunity to earn the Virginia Workplace Readiness credential through this course.
 Most participating students affirm their career plans while a few discover new interests.

-The High School Internship program has grown from 17 students in its first year (2011-2012) to more than 100 students today.
+The High School Internship program has grown from 17 students in its first year (2011) to more than 250 students a year today.